 Isabel Ang demonstrating how her tilt table prototype works

-A multi-disciplinary collaboration between SIT Engineering and Health and Social Sciences clusters
+An interdisciplinary collaboration between SIT Engineering and Health and Social Sciences clusters

 Through a humanitarian trip to Cambodia, faculty representatives from the Health and Social Sciences and Engineering clusters identified several service opportunities for the university to embark on.
 One of the initiatives was to offer probable solutions to the challenges faced by a physiotherapy clinic in a remote village.

 Due to the lack of funding and access to technological resources, the clinic has not been able to acquire proper therapy devices required for cerebral palsy children to train on, and have been relying on various ingenious alternative ways to assist patients in rehabilitation.

 As a result of the close consultation with her Engineering professor, as well as faculty members of the Health and Social Sciences cluster who dispensed valuable expertise on the treatment and care pathways for cerebral palsy patients, Isabel applied her engineering know-how acquired from the course of her studies to the concept and design of the tilt table.

 A key feature of Isabel's tilt table includes the pulley system that acts as a counterweight to prevent the machine from toppling over

 Isabel’s innovation is a much needed one given that tilt tables in the markets sold for cerebral palsy treatments are generally expensive due to their high-tech nature.
 Her tilt table infuses the best of engineering methodologies to ensure that the product does not compromise on the therapy required, despite the absence of motorised framework gadgetry.

 Crucial to Isabel’s success were the features that were carefully considered to ensure the ease of use, stability and safety of the device, including:

 - a rotational crank -in place of a motorised button- that could be easily be operated by physiotherapists;